stadust/demonlist-guidelines/200_records/200_additions.md

 If a submitted record does not satisfy the submission guidelines listed here, the record will be rejected.

-When rejecting a record, a list team member will often include a **Public Note** regarding the reasons for rejection, which can be viewed in the [**User Area**](/login).
-If you believe your record was wrongfully rejected, or if you have additional evidence to share with us, feel free to reach out to a team member - we will be happy to reconsider it!
+A list team member will often include a **Public Note** regarding the reasons for rejection, which can be viewed in the [**User Area**](/login).
+If you believe your record was wrongfully rejected, or if you have additional evidence to share with us, feel free to reach out to a team member!

 </div>